Wash and pit the apricots.

 Keep an eye on the compote, stirring it from time to time to prevent stuck to the bottom.

-The apricots should be soft.
+The apricots should be very soft.
 If they have absorbed all the water but are not yet cooked, add a little more water.

 Finely blend the apricot compote.